A Woman Looking At Her Running Watch

 Finding ways to improve your recovery and using HRV as a tool to measure those improvements means not only that you will be able to tolerate higher weekly training loads, but will become more resilient all-round.

-As a final reason to measure HRV during your winter and spring base building period, HRV can be very useful to predict oncoming colds and upper respiratory tract infections, giving you a small window of time to take preventative action such as avoiding training and boosting your immune system with natural diet choices or supplements.
+As a final reason to measure HRV during your winter and spring base-building period, HRV can be very useful in predicting oncoming colds and upper respiratory tract infections.
+It gives you a small window of time to take preventative action, such as avoiding training and boosting your immune system with natural diet choices or supplements.

 References